rkulla/pydiction/README.md

     CTRL-E       Close the menu and not accept any match.
     ....

 Hitting Enter will accept the currently selected match, stop completion, and insert a newline -- which is usually not what you want.
-Instead, use CTRL-Y or Space.
-See ":help popupmenu-keys" for more options.
+Instead, use `CTRL-Y` or `Space`.
+See `:help popupmenu-keys` for more options.

 As of Pydiction 1.3 you can press Shift-Tab to complete searches in backwards order.

 Pydiction temporarily sets completeopt to "menu,menuone", so that you can complete items that have one or more matches.
 It will set completeopt back to what it was originally after Tab-completion has finished.

 By default, Pydiction ignores case while doing Tab-completion.
-If you want it to do case-sensitive searches, then set noignorecase (:set noic).
+If you want it to do case-sensitive searches, then `set noignorecase` (:set noic).

 pydiction.py